mpv-player/mpv/DOCS/man/en/options.rst

     Command that is executed every 30 seconds during playback via *system()* - i.e. using the shell.

-    *NOTE*: mpv uses this command without any checking, it is your responsibility to ensure it does not cause security problems (e.g. make sure to use full paths if "." is in your path like on Windows).
+    *NOTE*: mpv uses this command without any checking.
+It is your responsibility to ensure it does not cause security problems (e.g. make sure to use full paths if "." is in your path like on Windows).
 It also only works when playing video (i.e. not with ``--no-video`` but works with